nerdschoolbergen/javascript-best-practices/exercise-2/README.md

 :book: Because we are trying to compare a number (`0`) and a boolean (`false`), the strict equality comparison returns `false`.

-:exclamation: **Best practice #3:** Always use strict equality instead of loose equality to prevent unintended behaviour
+:exclamation: **Best practice:** Always use strict equality instead of loose equality to prevent unintended behaviour

 ## 1.1.3 - Linting rules for equality